 The Master of Ceremonies was Jurek who welcomed the contestants and all guests especially the American schools on the Holocaust Study Tour.
 He said that they were all wearing yellow daffodils in honor of the Warsaw Ghetto Uprising April 19, 1943 and passed out daffodils to all of us.
 He introduced the Mayor of Dąbrowa Tarnowska, Krzysztof Kaczmarski and the Regional Superintendent of Education, Tadeusz Kwiatkowski who officially opened the competition.
 Jurek then introduced his wife Yola who invited Mrs. Tambuscio as the leader of the Holocaust Study Tour to say a few words about our program and how we had connected with the town, the school and the teachers.
 The competition then began.
 This year they began with all of the vocal presentations, to be followed by the literary and dancing presentations.
 For an hour we were treated to outstanding singing by students.
 It was such a joyful celebration of Jewish music and we were so glad that we once again had this opportunity to witness this.
 The competition continues to grow as more and more schools in the region wish to participate in the celebration of pre-war Jewish life in Poland.

 We were joined at the Cultural Center by about 15 of Jurek’s students who would spend the day with us..
 The mayor had asked Jurek if we would please join the school march this morning from the elementary school to the town hall to commemorate Katyn.
 In 1940 the Russians murdered 22,000 Polish officers and buried them in mass graves.
 Why?
 For political reasons, we were told by Mr. Barmore.
-The Russians wanted to take over Poland and eliminating the military leadership would make this an easier task. the Nazis found the mass graves and used this as propaganda against the Soviets: “See what horrible things the Russians do!”
+The Russians wanted to take over Poland and eliminating the military leadership would make this an easier task.
+Three years later the Nazis found the mass graves and used this as propaganda against the Soviets: “See what horrible things the Russians do!”
 After the war, and during the Soviet era, there was a concerted effort on the part of the Soviet government to claim that Katyn had been committed, not by the Soviet Union, but by the Nazis when they invaded the Soviet Union.
 When Poland became truly independent in 1989 and was no longer a member of the Soviet bloc, Katyn, once again became a topic of discussion in Poland.

 Eight years ago there was a kind of rapprochement between Poland and Russia over the subject of Katyn.
 For the 70th anniversary of the massacre, the Russians invited the Polish leadership to Smolensk where they were going to hold a joint ceremony honoring the Polish army officers.
 The plane carrying the President and First Lady of Poland, the Prime Minister, many cabinet ministers and legislators as well as top military leaders and clergy crashed on approach to the Russian airfield..
 All 96 people on board were killed..
 We were actually in Prague when the plane crashed in 2010, and in Krakow during the state funeral of the President and First Lady which we were able to watch.